-Need help with child support in Las Vegas?
+Need help with child support in Las Vegas, NV?
 Call us…

-If you need help negotiating, enforcing or defending against a child support order, we invite you to call us for a free consultation.
+If you need help negotiating, enforcing or defending against a child support order, our law firm invites you to call us for a free consultation.

 To schedule your free consultation call us or complete the form on this page.

 - See also NRS Chapter 126 — Parentage.

 - NRS 125B.070 (1).